 Take the Courtney McClure leak, for example.
 Despite all the precautions, sometimes content gets out there.
 It’s a reminder that no system is perfect.

-Unauthorized content can devalue and diminish the impact of your creative work.
-It’s crucial to be aware of how your work is being used and to take steps to protect it. courtney mcclure leak serves as a stark reminder of the importance of safeguarding your creations.
+Unauthorized content tanks the value of your creative work.
+You’ve got to know how your stuff’s being used and actually protect it.
+The Courtney McClure leak?
+That’s a stark reminder of why safeguarding your creations matters.
+Full stop.

 Stay proactive and vigilant in protecting your creative work.
-This not only preserves its value but also ensures that you maintain control over your intellectual property.
+This preserves its value and ensures that you maintain control over your intellectual property.

 Della Lovellerds writes the kind of smart device integration tactics content that people actually send to each other.
 Not because it's flashy or controversial, but because it's the sort of thing where you read it and immediately think of three people who need to see it.
 Della has a talent for identifying the questions that a lot of people have but haven't quite figured out how to articulate yet — and then answering them properly.